Step-henC/spring-ai-ui/README.md

 ### Spring AI UI

-User interface for Java Spring AI Backend.
+User interface for (Java Spring AI Backend)[https://github.com/Step-henC/spring-boot-ai].
 This service is essentially a wrapper for OpenAI (And eventually hugging face for MusicGen).

 # Run Locally